crawl/crawl/crawl-ref/docs/crawl_manual.rst

   the sort of people you would want to spend much time with, unless you happened to be a Kobold yourself.

-  They tend to be more agile and weaker than Halflings, and are slightly more talented at using most types of magic, particularly necromancy.
+  They tend to be more agile and weaker than Humans, and are slightly more talented at using most types of magic, particularly necromancy.
 They are competent in combat, especially with short blades, maces or crossbows, and are also very adept at using magical devices.
 Lurking in the darkness, enemies can only see them from quite close (and vice versa!).
 Kobolds advance in levels as quickly as Humans.
-Like Halflings, Kobolds cannot wield large weapons.
+Kobolds cannot wield large weapons.

 Demonspawn (Ds)
   Demonspawn are horrible half-mortal, half-infernal creatures - the flip side